Jacob Bicher

 19. Cause of Death: carcinoma of liver, lungs, kidney, malignant tumor mass in small bowel, 20 Jul 1954, Lebanon, Lebanon, PA.
 4

-20. Residence: Blaine, who was never married, lived at 931 Cumberland St. in Lebanon with Adeline L. Brown, informant on his death certificate. on 20 Jul 1954 in Lebanon, Lebanon, PA.
+20. Residence: Blaine, who was never married, lived at 931 Cumberland St. In Lebanon with Adeline L. Brown, informant on his death certificate.
+On 20 Jul 1954 in Lebanon, Lebanon, PA.
 4

 21. Obituary: Daily News: Blaine Biecher, County Hospital Orderly, Dies on 21 Jul 1954 in Lebanon, Lebanon, PA.
 20 Blaine Biecher, 61, an orderly for the past 17 years at the Lebanon County Hospital, died last night at 10:10 o'clock in his home, at 931 Cumberland Street.